-The Interfaith Chapel on the first floor in Smithfield and the ground floor in Clayton.
+The Interfaith Chapels are located on the first floor in Smithfield and the ground floor in Clayton.
 They are available for prayer and meditation at all times to persons of all faiths.
 Sacred texts from various faith traditions are provided for use in the chapel.

 Spiritual Care Library